 Want this checked against your specific situation?

-Tenancy Regime: RRA 2025 (England) vs RHWA 2016 (Wales)
+Tenancy regime: RRA 2025 (England) vs RHWA 2016 (Wales)

 - Capital allowances on plant and machinery within the commercial portion of mixed-use redevelopment (CAA 2001 Part 2).